-We have never seen such an influx of people moving to Bozeman like we have this past year, however, we haven’t heard much about those who are leaving.
-According to the U.S Census Bureau, while 9,000 people moved to Gallatin County over a 5-year period, over 6,600 people moved away.
+We have never seen such an influx of people moving to Bozeman as we have in the last few years.
+But with that influx, there are also many people calling it quits with Bozeman.
+According to the U.S Census Bureau, while 11,379 people moved to Gallatin County over a 5-year period, over 8,100 people moved away.
 Here are five reasons people are leaving Bozeman.

-And of course, these rising home costs are affecting Bozeman’s rental market as well.
-According to Rent Jungle, the average rent for an apartment in Bozeman was $1,438 - a 22% increase from the previous year.
+And of course, the rental market has been affected as well.
+According to Rent.com, the average rent for a 2-bedroom apartment was $2,182.
 For many people, the high cost of living in Bozeman has been a deal-breaker.

 While Bozeman is becoming known as a hub for high-tech businesses, start-ups, and entrepreneurial activity, career opportunities in the area are still limited especially compared to larger metropolitan areas.
 Major companies like Schedulicity, Simms, and Oracle are all based in Bozeman and bring a large number of jobs to the area.
-But for higher-wage positions like these, competition can be stiff.
-Not only does Montana State University churn out more than 3,300 graduates each year (as of the 2018-2019 academic year) but college graduates from other universities are also drawn to the area which means that the competition can be high for positions that require a college degree.
+But for higher-wage positions, the competition can be stiff.
+Not only does Montana State University churn out more than 3,481 graduates each year (as of the 2021-2022 academic year) but college graduates from other universities are also drawn to the area which means that the competition can be high for positions that require a college degree.

 Bozeman is a highly educated area.
-57% of residents have a college degree, compared to just 32% nationwide.
 And while a highly educated workforce is great for the city, it does mean that many people who hold a degree may end up underemployed.
 While Bozeman’s tech scene is growing, tourism is still a major part of our economy and our job market.
-In Bozeman, it is not uncommon at all to find people with higher education degrees working as servers, store clerks and raft guides.
+In Bozeman, it is not uncommon at all to find people with higher education degrees working as servers, store clerks, and raft guides.

 Bozeman is also becoming a great incubator for entrepreneurial activity and start-up businesses which bring a number of new jobs to the area.
 But, as stated by the Bozeman Area Labor Report, younger and smaller businesses do tend to pay less than established, larger companies.

-According to the Bozeman Area Labor Report, migration patterns show that many of the people leaving Bozeman are moving to the Seattle-Tacoma area, Denver, Fort Collins, and Spokane.
-While these people may be leaving Bozeman for a number of reasons, high numbers of migration to these urban areas do lead to the assumption that higher wages are a factor.
+Migration patterns show that many of the people leaving Bozeman are moving to the Seattle-Tacoma area, Denver, Fort Collins, and Spokane.
+While these people may be leaving Bozeman for a number of reasons, high numbers of residents moving to these urban areas do lead to the assumption that higher wages are a factor.

-After a particularly tough winter, we will see several people sell their homes to move somewhere warmer.
-According to the U.S Census Bureau, Washington was the top out-of-state destination for people leaving Gallatin County, and California was the second.
-Living in Montana can be tough, and it’s definitely not for everyone!
+After a particularly tough winter, we often see a handful of people selling their homes to move somewhere with milder winters.
+According to the U.S Census Bureau, Washington is the top out-of-state destination for people leaving Bozeman, followed by Oregon, Colorado, and California.

 Before Bozeman was listed on just about every best place to live, to retire, to visit, to ski list out there, it was just a quiet little town that was bypassed by visitors on their way to visit Yellowstone National Park.
-Now, Bozeman is known as “Bozeangeles” to the rest of the state, and while our economy is thriving, our traffic has become congested, our open land is being filled with subdivisions, and our trailheads are getting crowded.
+Now, Bozeman is known as “Bozeangeles” to the rest of the state, and while our economy is thriving the city is experiencing many growing pains.

 Click here to find out who is moving to Bozeman, Montana.
 Or just for fun, click here to read the 10 Things You Should Know Before Moving to Bozeman.